Estrax/Lambda-School-Day-055-Sprint-Challenge-Node-Express/README.md

 - [ ] What can the API return to help clients know if a request was successful?

+The HTTP status code in the 2xx range.
+For example, 200 for the default `success`, 201 for `created` or 202 for `accepted`.

 - [ ] How can we partition our application into sub-applications?

 ## Project Setup